 Region Region Select the correct domain for your location.
-It is your responsibility to ensure: That the Wireless ADSL Router is only used in domains for which is licensed.
+It is your responsibili- ty to ensure: • That the Wireless ADSL Router is only used in domains for which is licensed.
 That you select the correct domain, so that only the legal channels for that domain can be selected.
 Multi SSID SSID With Multiple SSIDs, you can have 2 SSIDs on one AP.
 For example, a Guest SSID without encryption for visitors to have Internet access only, and a Primary SSID with encryption for private use to secure your company resources.
 Select the desired SSID from the list to configure.

-SSID 1/2 This is also called the "Network Name".
-If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
+SSID 1/2 This is also called the "Network Name". • If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
 To communicate, all Wireless stations should use the same SSID/ESSID.
 Broadcast SSID If enabled, the Wireless ADSL Router will broadcast its SSID.
 This allows PCs and other wireless stations to detect this Access Point and use the correct SSID.
 If disabled, PC users will have to manually enter the SSID and other details of the wireless interface before they can connect to this Access Point.
 Isolation within SSID If Enabled, devices that have the same SSID will not be able to see each other.
 Security Set- ting The current Wireless security is displayed.
 The default value is Disabled.
 Configure SSID 1/2 Button Click this button to access the Wireless security sub-screen, and view or change the settings.
 See the following section for details.
-Options 802.11 Mode Select the desired mode: Off - Wireless is disabled.
-B only - Only 802.11b connections are available.
-802.11g Wireless Stations will only be able to use the Wireless Router if they are fully backward-compatible with the 802.11b standard.
-G only - Only 802.11g Wireless stations can use the Wireless Router.
-N only - Only 802.11n Wireless stations can use the Wireless Router.
-11b/g/n - 802.11.g, 802.11b and 802.11n Wireless stations can use the Wireless Broadband Router.
-Channel NO. Select the Channel you wish to use on your Wireless LAN.
-If you experience interference (shown by lost connections and/or slow data transfers) you may need to experiment with different channels to see which is the best.
+Options 802.11 Mode Select the desired mode: Off - Wireless is disabled. • B only - Only 802.11b connections are available.
+802.11g Wireless Stations will only be able to use the Wireless Rou- ter if they are fully backward-compatible with the 802.11b standard. • G only - Only 802.11g Wireless stations can use the Wireless Router. • 11b/g - 802.11b and 802.11g Wireless stations can use the Wireless Broadband Router.
+Channel NO. Select the Channel you wish to use on your Wireless LAN. • If you experience interference (shown by lost connections and/or slow data transfers) you may need to experiment with different channels to see which is the best.
 If using multiple Access Points, adjacent Access Points should use different Channels to reduce interference.
-Isolation between SSID If Enabled, devices that have the different SSIDs will not be able to communicate with each other.
-WMM Support Enable by default.
-Bandwidth Select the desired bandwidth from the list.
+Isolation If Enabled, devices that have the different SSIDs will not be able to communicate with each other. between SSID to communicate with each other. between SSID WMM Support to communicate with each other.
+Enable by default.